Knowledge Hub

 What are directors’ obligations on registering the transfer of shares?

-Once they have been presented with a proper instrument of transfer, the directors of the company responsible for registering the transfer are under a statutory obligation to consider whether to refuse or approve the transfer.
+Once they have been presented with a proper instrument of transfer (like a stamped stock transfer form), the directors must consider whether to refuse or approve the transfer.

-If the directors approve and register the transfer, they can issue a share certificate in favour of the transferee certifying its status as a shareholder of the company.
-If the directors refuse to register the transfer, they must let the transferee know why they are doing so within two months of the transfer being notified to the company.
-If they do not do this, the company and each of its directors could be subject to fines.
+If the directors approve and register the transfer, they can issue a share certificate.
+If they refuse, they must let the transferee know within two months or they and the company could be fined.

 What is the approval process?

-The directors are still under a duty to the company however and any discretionary powers they exercise should be for the best interests of the company and should promote the success of the company as a whole.
+If the directors use their discretion to refuse the transfer, this should be in the best interests of the company and promote the success of the company.

-Where there is a gap between a stock transfer form or instrument of transfer being given to the transferee and the registration of the transfer by the company, the parties can agree that the transferor will hold the shares on trust for the transferee.
+Where there is a gap between a stock transfer form being given to the transferee and the registration of the transfer, the parties can agree that the transferor will hold the shares on trust for the transferee.

-To mitigate the risk that the transferee has a lack of control over its new shareholding, the transferee may grant a power of attorney to the transferor to deal with the shares on its behalf.
-Alternatively, the share purchase agreement may state that the parties agree that the transferee has a right to exercise the rights attached to the shares prior to registration of the transfer (such as the right to a dividend or the right to vote at meetings).
+To mitigate the risk that the transferee lacks control over its new shareholding, the transferee may grant a power of attorney to the transferor to deal with the shares on its behalf.
+Alternatively, the share purchase agreement may state that the parties agree that the transferee has a right to exercise the rights attached to the shares before registration of the transfer (such as the right to a dividend or the right to vote at meetings).

 What needs to be filed following approval of transfer?

-Once the transfer has been approved by the directors, registered in the company’s register of members, and the transferor’s name replaced with the transferee’s name as holder of the shares, a private company limited by shares will need to file the update of the transfer at Companies House within two months of the transfer being lodged.
+Once the transfer has been approved by the directors, registered in the company’s register, and the transferor’s name replaced with the transferee’s name as holder of the shares, the company will file the transfer update at Companies House.

 The company will also need to update its register of transfers (a register of the transfers of shares of the company) and its register of persons with significant control (‘PSC register’) or legal entities with significant control (‘RLE register’).